z4idkhan/z4idkhan/README.md

-- 👋 Hi, I’m @z4idkhan
+👋 Hi, I’m @z4idkhan
-- 👀 I’m interested in coding, gaming and watching anime
+👀 Interests: Coding, gaming, and anime
-- 🌱 I’m currently learning Java
+🌱 Currently learning: Java
-- 📫 How to reach me 👇
-- My Instagram @z4idkhan______ (mostly I'm active there)
-- ⚡ Fun fact: I'm Ambivert
+📫 Reach me on Instagram: @z4idkhan______ (mostly active there) ⚡ Fun fact: I’m an ambiver

 <!---
 z4idkhan/z4idkhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.